h15200/notes/typescript.md

 ## Generic Contraints in functions

 Sometimes, you need something specific from a generic for future use, like a method on that.
-To do that, you must put a contrainst on the generic with an interface and extending.
+To do that, you must put a contraint on the generic with an interface and extending.

 ```